-Voluminous research on stock return predictability has not yet provided a conclusive answer about whether stock returns are predictable and which variables can help to improve the forecasts.
-Using real-time data from 1970 to 2008, we evaluate in-sample and out-of-sample stock return predictability with Taylor-rule based model.
-The in-sample fit is much stronger for the Fed model with Taylor rule fundamentals than for the constant return model or for the original Fed model.
-Since in-sample fit does not necessarily imply that the model can predict stock returns out-of-sample, we use parametric and non-parametric tests to compare the model with Taylor rule fundamentals to the two alternative models.
+Voluminous research on stock return predictability has not yet resolved the question of whether the stock returns are predictable and which variables can help to improve their forecasts.
+To examine the role of monetary policy for stock return predictability, we introduce the inflation and output gap, the variables that typically enter the Taylor rule, into the Fed model that relates stock returns to earnings and long-term yields.
+Using real-time data from 1970 to 2008, we evaluate in-sample and out-of-sample stock return predictability with Taylor-rule based models.
+The in-sample fit is much stronger for the Fed model with Taylor rule fundamentals than for the constant return or original Fed models.
+Since in-sample fit does not necessarily imply that the model can predict stock returns out-of-sample, we use parametric and non-parametric out-of-sample tests to compare the model with Taylor rule fundamentals with the two alternative benchmark models.

-Based on the DMW and CW tests, we find strong evidence of out-of-sample stock return predictability with the Fed model with Taylor rule fundamentals, which is robust to the use of various measures of economic activity, data frequency, and different window sizes.
-The evidence of stock return predictability is stronger for the models without smoothing than with smoothing and for the models with monthly data than with quarterly data.
-The Fed model with Taylor rule fundamentals outperforms the original Fed model when most of the observations in the forecasting regression fall into the period when the U.S. monetary policy is generally characterized by a variant of Taylor rule.

-In addition to the out-of-sample predictability tests that are based on the mean squared prediction error comparison, we use the Bhattacharya-Matusita-Hellinger metric entropy to test for nonparametric dependence of stock returns on Taylor rule fundamentals.
-The strongest evidence of nonparametric dependence is found for the model with model estimated using monthly data.
-The dependence tests show that the Fed model with Taylor rule fundamentals produces the results that are more consistent across different window sizes than the two alternatives.
+Based on the DMW and CW tests, we find strong evidence of out-of-sample stock return predictability with the Fed model with Taylor rule fundamentals, which is robust to the use of various measures of economic activity and different window sizes.
+The Fed model with Taylor rule fundamentals outperforms (1) the constant return model for all window sizes and (2) the original Fed model when most of the observations in the forecasting regression fall into the period when the U.S. monetary policy is generally characterized by a variant of Taylor rule.
+The dynamics of the estimated coefficients in the stock market forecasting equation indicates that an increase in inflation and/or output gap leads to a decrease in the forecasted stock returns.
+In addition to the out-of-sample predictability tests that are based on the mean squared prediction error comparison, we use the Bhattacharya-Matusita-Hellinger metric entropy to test for the nonparametric dependence of stock returns on Taylor rule fundamentals.
+The dependence tests show that the Fed model with Taylor rule fundamentals produces results that are more consistent across different window sizes than the two alternatives.